RENTALS HOW-TO GUIDE

-Event managers have so much on their minds that it’s often easy to let the more mundane but necessary things, such as power, slip to the bottom of their To Do list.
+Event managers have so much on their minds that it’s often easy to let the more mundane but necessary things, such as powering the event, slip to the bottom of their to-do list.
 It’s also sufficiently complicated that less-than-honest suppliers can bamboozle even the savviest event organiser.

 Dom Cook, Senior Electrician for Active Air Rentals outlines the top 8 tips every event manager needs to know about powering their events.

-Check out the infographic to the left or read about it in more detail below…
+Check out the infographic or read about it in more detail below…

 Firstly, what do you need to power?
-This dictates the entire power set up.
+This dictates the entire event power set up.
 Remember to let your supplier know what types of plugs your equipment has – single phase (like the ones at home) or three-phase (they look like giant plugs with 5 pins)

 What power is already onsite?
 Does the event location have mains power?
 If so, does it have single phase or three-phase power?
 This helps your supplier specify the correct power distribution equipment.

 Next, consider the event layout.
-Give your power supplier a site plan, including vegetation.
+Give your event power supplier a site plan, including vegetation.
 If you need generators then they should be placed well away from trees (their exhaust can damage them) and on TrakMats to protect the ground.
 They also need to be placed so as to minimise crowd flow and noise disruptions.

 Cable runs from the power source to the end points can cause two serious problems:

 Power costs – obviously the longer you use power the more it will cost.
 If you’re using generators then allow for the equipment hire as well as fuel consumption, refuelling and servicing.
 Generators used for more than 250 hours (around 10 days) must be serviced.

 If your event requires refrigeration units then don’t forget to factor in overnight power.
 Switch to mains power overnight if possible, if not, look at tip 6 for other considerations.

 You only get one chance to make a great first impression at an event.
 Cables and generators should not be in obvious view.
 It is extremely important that your supplier understands this and designs your power distribution accordingly.